willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Can I use USB or HDMI extension cables with Windows Mixed Reality headsets?
 The use of USB or HDMI extension cables is not officially supported with Windows Mixed Reality headsets.
 Due to varying resulting signal integrity and bus power between your PC's USB controller and the Mixed Reality headset, the use of such cables may significantly impact your Mixed Reality experience.

-If you're running into any of the following symptoms while using Windows Mixed Reality, please try your headset without any extension cables to see if the symptoms persist:
+If you're running into any of the following symptoms while using Windows Mixed Reality, try your headset without any extension cables to see if the symptoms persist:
 * Headset de-enumerates during use (headset displays briefly show a blue screen and then turn black and Mixed Reality Portal restarts, or completely de-enumerates)
 * Headset audio cuts out during use or becomes glitchy
 * Headset displays flicker between black and working

 ### I am getting a "Check your display cable" error
-* If you are using any adapters to connect your headset to your PC, please make sure they support Windows Mixed Reality.
-Also try connecting the adapter to the PC, before connecting the HMD to the adapter.
+* If you are using any adapters to connect your headset to your PC, make sure they support Windows Mixed Reality.
+Also try connecting the adapter to the PC before connecting the HMD to the adapter.
 * If your PC has both integrated and discrete graphics, make sure you're using the HDMI port on your active graphics card.
 In some cases, this may mean that you'll need to connect your PC display to a non HDMI port.
 * If your PC has both integrated and discrete graphics, and the integrated graphics is older and does not support Windows Mixed Reality, try disabling the integrated GPU.
 * Make sure your PC's HDMI port is working by trying to connect a PC monitor to it.
 Make sure your graphics drivers are up to date.
 Download and install the ones from AMD, Nvidia or Intel directly as they will likely be newer than what's published to Windows Update.